SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

     from infrastructure_planning.electricity.network import (assemble_total_mv_line_network, sequence_total_mv_line_network)
     _ from infrastructure_planning.electricity.cost.grid import (assemble_total_mv_line_network, sequence_total_mv_line_network)

+20161015-0100 - 20161015-0130: 30 minutes

+    + Separate Coster from Networker and Sequencer
+    + Separate Aggregator

+Last week, we discussed different ways to have the user override tables for different locations.
+The solution that Modi proposed is to have a cost multiplier for each technology.

+    _ Consider having different transformer tables for different locations _ Look through past np errors
+    _ Modify networker to accept line_length_adjustment_factor
+    _ Consider using classes for individual part computations for inheritance _ Explain that net present value is a special case of discounted cash flow when there is spending in the first few years _ Add specification for model to jupyter notebooks _ Ignore installation cost percents for parts that don't need them
+    + Clean task list

 # Tasks

-    Separate Coster from Networker and Sequencer
-    Separate Aggregator
-        Look at label for node and compute metrics by cluster Write positive test
+    Split save_total_summary
+    Split save_total_map
+    Write estimate_grid_mv_line_budget_in_meters to duplicate the beginning part of the script Sort add_argument statements by function

 ## Important and easy

+    Fix command line overriding JSON
-    Add technology cost multiplier
+        Add test

-    Explain that network minimum point is minimum size of grid network

-    Restore glossary
-        Make keys be separated by underscores
-    Check if we can override selected_technologies on a local basis
+    Let user download example table for each table

+    Add acknowledgments to separate tools
     Check for required columns like name
     Replace geopy geocoding with error message about expected longitude latitude

     Test when there are demand points but no consumption Test when there are no demand points
     Add unelectrified option for zero consumption

-    Add acknowledgments to separate tools
-    Update estimate_diesel_mini_grid_fuel_cost to vary based on generator capacity
+    Write positive test

     Add sequence order in proposed network shapefiles for edge Add MV distance in proposed network shapefiles for edge

-    Get default parameters for tanzania training

-    Consider estimating population growth using projected population year Consider total population and % connected to compute unconnected household count
+    Restore glossary
+        Make keys be separated by underscores

-    Explain that electricity cost per kwh is the same as busbar cost
+    Explain that network minimum point is minimum size of grid network Explain that electricity cost per kwh is the same as busbar cost Explain that technologies chosen via networker not in coster #10

-    Check whether we can override selected technologies

-    Report projected population count
-    Report projected connection count
-    Need total initial and total recurring costs
-    Need intermediate costs like diesel fuel cost per year

-    Draft jupyter notebook that starts from the population of a single node

     Add warning if peak_demand_in_kw is nan or zero Use global value if local value is nan
-    Test that we only use most recent year if multiple years are given
+    Test that we only use most recent year if multiple years are given Handle empty null values for number of people per household

     Generate points.csv
     Generate points.shp